JDGuillaume/launch-school-javascript-101/lesson_4/PEDAC.md

 ## D: Data Structures

-- Help to reason witt data logically.
+- Help to reason with data logically.
 - Help us to interact with data at an implementation level.
 - Thinking in terms of data structures is part of the problem solving process.
 - Data Structures are closely linked to algorithms.